-This is a good question to begin with because it shows how prepared the candidate is, and will sort of set the tone for the rest of the interview.
+This is a good question to begin with.
+It shows how prepared the candidate is and will set the tone for the rest of the interview.

 2. What would you guess are the top 10 SaaS companies in our segment?

-Customer success exists mostly within the software-as-a-service (SaaS) industry, so it's important for your candidate to understand a) what SaaS means and is, and b) what some of the top companies are in the SaaS industry are.
+Customer success exists mostly within the software-as-a-service (SaaS) industry, so it's important for your candidate to understand a) what SaaS means and is and b) what some of the top companies in the SaaS industry are.

-The candidate will hopefully be able to get at least two of them correct, but as long as they have an awareness of the industry in general and they’re curious to learn more, that's usually enough.
+The candidate will hopefully be able to get at least two of them correct.
+However, as long as they have a general awareness of the industry and are curious to learn more, that's enough.

 3. As a CSM, what type of customer news would change your day and why?

-Before asking this question, you should discuss with the candidate what their daily tasks and responsibilities -- outlining the job in further detail, and going into what a typical day would look like for them.
+Before asking this question, you should discuss their daily tasks and responsibilities with the candidate — outlining the job in further detail and going into what a typical day would look like for them.

 Interruptions are commonplace in any job, and there will always be multiple customers that have the most urgent issue when a CSM is servicing multiple accounts at once.
 How does one define which issues are the most urgent?

-The candidate should address the aspects of the relationship and customer value in their answer, as well as acknowledge examples of events that might be higher-priority than others.
+The candidate should address the aspects of the relationship and customer value in their answer.
+They should acknowledge examples of events that might be a higher priority than others.

 4. How would you value a SaaS Business with $100K in recurring revenue?

-And this is a question that will help to not only test their level of business acumen, but also their level of awareness and honesty.
+And this question will help test not only their level of business acumen but also their level of awareness and honesty.

 5. You notice a customer is using more seats than they are currently paying for.
 What do you do?

-Here is another question that will help you evaluate the candidate's level of business acumen and people skills.
+Here is another question that will help you evaluate the candidate's business acumen and people skills.

-This could also be an opportunity for an upsell, so they should think about who would need to be involved in the decision-making process, who will be the one signing off on the deal, and how to collaborate with the sales team to make it happen.
+This could also be an opportunity for an upsell, so they should think about who would need to be involved in the decision-making process, who would be signing off on the deal, and how to collaborate with the sales team to make it happen.

-6. What would you consider to be a weakness of yours coming into this role?
+6. What would you consider a weakness of yours coming into this role?

 Is the candidate trying to twist a good thing into a weakness?
-Or are they actually honest about what they feel are not their strong areas?
-Hopefully, they will be honest and introspective about their weaknesses, and maybe offer ways that they would like to start to improve these in the role.
+Or are they actually honest?
+Hopefully, they will be honest and introspective.
+They may even offer ways that they would like to improve these in the role.

 7. What skills and career growth are you hoping to develop in this role?

-It also helps you determine whether or not you’re able to offer the type of feedback, training, and career development this candidate is looking for, and lets the candidate know you understand that there are expectations on the company to deliver in order to keep a good candidate as well.
+It also helps you determine whether you can offer the type of feedback, training, and career development this candidate is looking for.
+You also signal that you understand the expectations that the company needs to meet.

 Be honest with the candidate when you're giving feedback on their answer so they can determine if this is a good fit for them, too.